Deepika2001-p/Genainotes/presentation.md

 ex:{Pass, Fail} outcomes of a quiz

-Event → A subset of the sample space. ex:A student scores more than 80%.
+Event → A subset of the sample space.
+ex: You give a surprise quiz.
+Sample Space = {Pass, Fail}
+Event = {Pass} → You’re interested in students who passed.

 Basic Outcome → A single possible result. ex:“Pass” result from the quiz

+Random Variable → A variable that assigns a number to each outcome of a random experiment.
+It transforms outcomes into numbers so we can do calculations like mean, variance, and probability. ex:If you run a quiz, and students Pass or Fail, you can assign:
+      Pass = 1
+      Fail = 0
-Random Variable → Number of students who passed in a class
+Number of students who passed in a class.

 types of Random Variables

-Discrete → Countable outcomes
+Discrete → Takes only specific, countable values (like 0, 1, 2… not decimals in between) .
-Ex: Number of students scoring A grade
+Ex: Number of students who submitted homework.

-Continuous → Any value in a range
+Continuous → Can take any value within a range, including decimals and fractions.
-Ex: Time taken to complete an exam
+Ex: Time taken to complete an exam (42.5 minutes).

 B. PROBABILILITY

-Probability → Measures how likely an event is to happen.it always between 0 and 1. ex:Chance that a student scores above 90% in math.
+Probability → Measures how likely an event is to happen.it always between 0 and 1.
+ex: You randomly pick one student from a class of 10.
+If 3 students scored above 90% in math: 3/10 = 0.3.
+So the chance of picking a student who scored above 90% is 0.3 or 30%.

 Conditional Probability → Probability of an event, given that another event has already happened. ex:Probability of passing the exam given the student attended tutoring sessions.